 The Best Pre-workout Fuel if You… Strength Train in the P.m.

 If you want to get the most from your after-dark sweat session, you’ll need to eat a combination of complex carbs, veggies and protein two or three hours before lacing up your sneakers.
 A medium-sized sweet potato, a cup of steamed spinach and 3-5 ounces of chicken breast, lean ground turkey, or white fish fits the bill says White.
-Speaking of healthy eats, get your flat-belly fix with the essential 8 Foods That Beat the Bloat.
+Speaking of healthy eats, get your flat-belly fix with the essential 42 Foods to Stop Belly Bloat.

 The Best Pre-workout Fuel if You’re… Taking a Pilates or Yoga Class